Trump’s longtime accountant testifies to N.Y. grand jury in criminal probe

 “Do you believe that different people could reach different conclusions about the valuation of the same property?” an attorney for O’Brien asked.

 “I don’t — it’s not my area — I’m not an appraiser.
-It’s not my job,” Bender said
+It’s not my job,” Bender said.